keziah55/adapt/README.md

 ## Usage

-You may wish to make `adapt.py` exectuable with, then link it to a location in your `PATH`, eg:
+You may wish to make `adapt.py` exectuable, then link it to a location in your `PATH`, eg:
 ```bash
 chmod 755 adapt.py